prunkdump/GNUVario/_tutorials/boards.md

 {% include tutoimg.md name="IMG_6391.JPG" %}
 {% include tutoimg.md name="IMG_6392.JPG" %}

-Solder the other pins. **Be very carefull to now forget some of them**.
+Solder the other pins. **Be very careful !
+Don't forget some of them**.
 {% include tutoimg.md name="forget.JPG" %}

 Same thing on the SD card reader and the charging board.
-Solder one pin, check placement, solder the other pins.
+Solder one pin, check placement and solder the other pins.
 {% include tutoimg.md name="IMG_6396.JPG" %}
 {% include tutoimg.md name="IMG_6397.JPG" %}